 Each FPAR table includes a header with key identifying information.
 For grantees that use the FPAR Data System to submit the FPAR, these fields will populate automatically.
-For grantees that submit a hardcopy FPAR by fax or e-mail, you must enter this information on the Grantee Profile Cover Sheet.
+For grantees that submit a hardcopy FPAR by fax or e-mail, you must enter this information on the Grantee Profile Cover Sheet and in the fields above all tables.
 The identifying information includes the following:

-FPAR NUMBER - Enter the unique, four-digit number assigned to your agency by the RPC.
+FPAR NUMBER - Enter the unique, four-digit FPAR number assigned to your agency by the FPAR Data Coordinator.
 This number is different from your HHS grant number.